vpo/datasciencecoursera-getdata-006/README.md

 # Coursera - Datascience - Getting and Cleaning Data
-This github project contains the work to accomplish the project assignment of coursera course "Getting and Cleaning Data".
+This github project contains the work to accomplish the project assignment of coursera course "Getting and Cleaning Data":
+--
+* The raw data (see subdirectory UCI_HAR_Dataset)
+* A tidy data set (see tidy_data_aggregate.csv)
+* A code book describing each variable and its values in the tidy data set (see CodeBook.md)
+* A recipe to go from 1 -> 2,3 (see below)

-Following steps will be done by run_analysis.R to convert raw data to tidy data:
+Recipe to convert raw data to tidy data by running run_analysis.R:
+--
 1. Merges the training and the test sets to create one data set
   1. Reads training data set
     1. Reads and add activity class to training data